Orange-OpenSource/bagpipe-bgp/README.md

 BaGPipe BGP
 ===========

-BaGPipe BGP is a lightweight implementation of BGP VPNs (IP VPNs and E-VPNs).
+BaGPipe BGP is a lightweight implementation of BGP VPNs (IP VPNs and E-VPNs), targetting deployments on servers hosting VMs, in particular for Openstack/KVM plaforms.

 The goal is *not* to fully implement BGP specifications, but only the subset of specifications required to implement IP VPN VRFs and E-VPN EVIs ([RFC4364](http://tools.ietf.org/html/rfc4364) aka RFC2547bis, [draft-ietf-l2vpn-evpn](http://tools.ietf.org/html/draft-ietf-l2vpn-evpn)/[draft-sd-l2vpn-evpn-overlay](http://tools.ietf.org/html/draft-sd-l2vpn-evpn-overlay), and [RFC4684](http://tools.ietf.org/html/RFC4684)).

+BaGPipe BGP is designed to use encapsulationis over IP (such as MPLS-over-GRE or VXLAN), and thus does not require the use of LDP.
+Bare MPLS over Ethernet is also supported and can be used if servers/routers have direct Ethernet connectivity.

 Typical Use
 -----------